 The nature of the research that is undertaken for the Empirical Project module will be dependent upon the guidelines for face-to-face testing of research participants.
-That is, it may be that projects will involve online testing of research participants (including online experiments, surveys, questionnaires, interviews), meta-analyses, systematic reviews, and secondary data analyses, as opposed to running experiments in laboratories that require face-to-face testing.
+Our intention is that this should involve students getting experience of collecting and analysing primary neuroimaging data.
+However, in line with any shifts in the government guidance on physical distancing, it may be that projects will involve online testing of research participants, meta-analyses, systematic reviews, and secondary data analyses, as opposed to running experiments in laboratories that require face-to-face testing.